Islamic views on slavery: Legal status

 According to Lewis, this reduction resulted in Arabs who wanted slaves having to look elsewhere to avoid the restrictions in the Quran, meaning an increase of importing of slaves from non-Muslim lands, primarily from Africa.
 These slaves suffered a high death toll.
 Patrick Manning states that Islamic legislations against the abuse of the slaves convincingly limited the extent of enslavement in the Arabian Peninsula and to a lesser degree for the whole area of the Umayyad Caliphate where slavery had existed since the most ancient times.
 However, he also notes that with the passage of time and the extension of Islam, Islam, by recognizing and codifying slavery, seems to have done more to protect and expand slavery than the reverse.

 In theory, free-born Muslims could not be enslaved, and the only way that a non-Muslim could be enslaved was being captured in the course of holy war.
-(In early Islam, neither a Muslim nor a Christian or Jew could be enslaved.
+In early Islam, neither a Muslim nor a Christian or Jew could be enslaved.
 Slavery was also perceived as a means of converting non-Muslims to Islam: A task of the masters was religious instruction.
-Conversion and assimilation into the society of the master didn't automatically lead to emancipation, though there was normally some guarantee of better treatment and was deemed a prerequisite for emancipation.
+Conversion and assimilation into the society of the master did not automatically lead to emancipation, though there was normally some guarantee of better treatment and was deemed a prerequisite for emancipation.
 The majority of Sunni authorities approved the manumission of all the "People of the Book".
 According to some jurists -especially among the Shi'a- only Muslim slaves should be liberated.
 In practice, traditional propagators of Islam in Africa often revealed a cautious attitude towards proselytizing because of its effect in reducing the potential reservoir of slaves.